Vladimir-csp/uwsm/README.md

 standalone Wayland compositor sessions.

-Aside from environment setup/cleanup, it makes Systemd do most of the work and does not require any extra daemons running in background (except for two tiny `waitpid` processes in the lightest case).
+Aside from environment setup/cleanup, it makes Systemd do most of the work and does not require any extra daemons running in background (except for a tiny `waitpid` process and a simple shell signal handler in the lightest case).

 This setup provides robust session management, overridable compositor- and session-aware environment management, XDG autostart, bi-directional binding with